villares/villares.github.io/como-instalar-py5/index-EN.md

 ## What's this?

-[py5](https://github.com/py5coding) is a library<sup>⚹</sup> that allows us to use the vocabulary and graphical infrastructure of Processing with the Python programming language (Python 3).
+[py5](https://github.com/py5coding) is a library<sup>✳</sup> that allows us to use the vocabulary and graphical infrastructure of Processing with the Python programming language (Python 3).

-⚹ <sub>Libraries are packages of complementary software functions made by other people to help you develop your own programs.</sub>
+<sub>✳ Libraries are packages of complementary software functions made by other people to help you develop your own programs.</sub>

 [Processing](http://processing.org/) is a Free and Open Source (FLOSS) programming platform started in 2001 by Casey Reas and Ben Fry, widely used by artists and designers, as well as for teaching programming in a visual context.
 It allows you to generate interactive software with the most diverse purposes and visual interfaces, as well as exporting bitmap/raster images (like PNG and JPG), animations or 2D and 3D vector files (like PDF and SVG, among others).
 The community enjoys a rich ecosystem of people who produce resources such as teaching examples and freely shared code libraries.